 When it comes to burnishing methods, diamond burnishing is one of the most versatile options.
 It can be used on a variety of metals and can produce a dense, smooth surface.
 The set up for diamond burnishing is quick and cost-effective and there is no need for secondary processes like grinding.
 Overall, this process is easy, efficient, and will show high-quality results.

-ID and OD multi-roll burnishing tools can offer accurate sizing and can show significant improvements in the surface finish of steel and high ductility metals.
+ID and OD multi-roll burnishing tools can offer accurate sizing and can significantly improve the surface finish of steel and high ductility metals.

 They can produce 2 to 8 Ra micro inch finishes in just one pass.
 These multi-roll burnishing tools feature fast cycle times and include a built-in micrometer adjustment system that allows the tool to be adjusted in increments of 0.0001” (0.0025mm).